google/zetasql/docs/format-elements.md

       <td>UTF-8</td>
       <td>
         Converts a sequence of bytes that are UTF-8 values to a string.
-        If the input contains bytes that are not a valid UTF-8 encoding, an error is returned.
+        If the input contains bytes that aren't a valid UTF-8 encoding, an error is returned.
       </td>
       <td>